Picture: Exchange session SOILS organized by Beyond Walls in collaboration with Barkandji artist Zena Cumpston in her art gallery in Melbourne.

 Further read on SOILS.

-Below: impression of the exchange program in October 2022 in Melbourne and Healesville, Australia.
-From a Welcome to Country smoking ceremony by First Nation Elder Dave Wandin, to museum and curatorial exchanges and in depth workshop sessions with the team.
+Below: impression of the exchange program in October 2022 and August 2023 in Melbourne and Healesville, Australia.
+From a Welcome to Country smoking ceremony by First Nation Elder Dave Wandin, to curatorial exchanges, in depth workshop sessions with the team and a performance lecture by Beyond Walls in the TarraWarra Museum of Modern Art.

 Beyond Walls was partially funded by DutchCulture.